bosterholz/cloudcourse/index.md

     shell:
         "bwa mem {input} | samtools view -Sb - > {output}"
 ```
 All the data we need we downloaded in the previous steps.
-We can immediatly start calling Snakemake.
+We can immediately start calling Snakemake.
 In Snakemake we start with a so called dry run.
 Snakemake will look if everything is in order and print every paths it will create or tell us of problems it encountered.

 `snakemake -np mapped_reads/A.bam`